 After another summer of international experience, she returned home to coach her Lady Vols to a 16-11 record, a second-place finish in the state tournament and a spot for herself on the 1976 U.S. Olympic Team.
 Playing on the Olympic Team in Montreal at the Games of the XXI Olympiad was the high point of her competitive playing career, as she helped lead the United States to a silver medal finish while serving as the team's co-captain.

 Little did she know at the time but those first two Lady Vol teams -- with just 16 wins each -- would be the only ones not to record at least 20 wins in a season during her tenure as head coach.

 Rooted In Family

-Most of all, she's Tyler's mom; the late-Richard and Hazel's daughter and sister to Tommy, Charles, Kenneth and Linda.
+Most of all, she was Tyler's mom; the late-Richard and Hazel's daughter and sister to Tommy, Charles, Kenneth and Linda.

 "My parents taught me a long time ago that you win in life with people," Summitt said.
 "And that's important, because if you hang with winners, you stand a great chance of being a winner."

 Becoming a mother in 1990, her story of going into labor on a recruiting trip to future-Lady Vol Michelle Marciniak's home is legendary.
-With her water broken, she still completed the recruiting visit in Macungie, Pa., and then flew home to Knoxville, urging the pilots not to stop so her son would be born in Tennessee.
-With her now 22-year old son, Ross "Tyler" Summitt, graduated from UT and securing an assistant coaching job at Marquette, Summitt and mother-daughter yellow Labrador retrievers, Sally-Sue and Sadie, still enjoy living in the family compound along the banks of the Tennessee River.
-She spends her get-away time at the beach or relaxing by the pool.
-She also enjoys cooking, golf, running and boating.
+With her water broken, she still completed the recruiting visit in Macungie, Pa., and then flew home to Knoxville, urging the pilots not to stop so her son (Ross "Tyler" Summitt) would be born in Tennessee.